Take charge of your life NOW.

 I have a diagnosis of Myasthenia Gravis BUT it does not control my LIFE

-Get Dawn's wellness tips for living a full and complete LIFE with Myasthenia Gravis. - Dawn's book will be available in 2019!
+Get Dawn's wellness tips for living a full and complete LIFE with Myasthenia Gravis. - Dawn's book will be available soon!

 Sign up to hear from us about specials, events, recipes, classes, wellness consultations and more.